Mpdreamz/owin-101/Owin101.BranchingBuilder/Readme.md

 > Install-Package Microsoft.Owin.Mapping -Version 0.21.0-pre -Pre

-In many cases you hand of the pipeline to your favorite application framework (asp.net/webapi/nancyfx/simpleweb etc) and then you use their routing and the likes.
+In many cases you hand of the pipeline to your favorite application framework (asp.net/webapi/nancyfx/simpleweb etc) and then you use their routing and such.

 But what if you want to have endpoint /nancyfx handled by nancy and the others by simpleweb?
 Sure you can write your own middleware that dispatches into the proper middleware based on owin.RequestPath but this gets tedious rather fast.

-Thats where Microsoft.Owin.Mapping comes into play think of it as applicationless routing.
+Thats where Microsoft.Owin.Mapping comes into play: think of it as applicationless routing.

 ### RUN